Rank 2 local systems and abelian varieties: A question of Grothendieck

+is an isomorphism.
+Moreover, if $X$ is noetherian and $f\in \Hom_X(G,H)$ is an isogeny when restricted to $\eta$, then $f$ is an isogeny. \end{thm} \begin{proof} We first prove that Equation \ref{equation:hom_BT_eta} is an isomorphism.
+We immediately reduce to the case where $X\cong \Spec(R)$.
+As $R$ is a Krull domain,

 where $\mathfrak{p}$ runs over all of the height 1 primes.
-On the other hand, as $R$ is normal, if $\mathfrak{p}$ is a height 1 prime, then $R_{\mathfrak{p}}$ is a discrete valuation ring.
+By the other defining characteristic of Krull domains, if $\mathfrak{p}$ is a height 1 prime, then $R_{\mathfrak{p}}$ is a discrete valuation ring.
 We are therefore reduced to proving the lemma over a discrete valuation ring, which results from \cite[Corollary 1.2]{de1998homomorphisms} when the generic fiber has characteristic $p$ and \cite[Theorem 4]{tate1967p} when the generic fiber has characteristic 0.

+Now, if $X$ is noetherian and $f\colon G\rightarrow H$ is a homomorphism, the set of points where it is an isogeny is open by \cite[3.3.8]{chai2014complex} and closed by the discussion after \cite[3.3.10]{chai2014complex}.
+The result follows.